 Hey, Leslie here.
 I’m in the midst of the tail end of a cold that is trying to be a sinus infection.
-I woke up this morning feeling terrible so I’m sitting here at the kitchen table with my friendly facial steamer and decided this might be a great time to give you some insight into facial steaming for when you are sick.
+I woke up this morning feeling terrible so I’m sitting here at the kitchen table with my friendly facial steamer and decided this might be a great time to give you some insight in how to give yourself a facial steaming when you are sick that will act as tips to cure sinus infections at home.

 So in this blog, I’m gonna talk about a couple of oils and the general how-to process for facial steaming.

 In terms of oils, you wanna use a couple of different solutions.
-Oils should be used in kind of different stages as some oils really open you up and others have anti-bacterial properties.
+Oils should be used in kind of different stages as some oils really open you up and others have anti-bacterial properties that could cure sinus infection and help you do facial steaming for yourself effectively.

 Here are a few different types of oils I personally use when doing facial steaming: